Xingtao/FFdynamic/pluginExample/README.md

                                      return p;
                             });
 ```
-Here, we register 'PluginDehazor' as an implementation of component 'VideoFilter';

-* create new category and do register
+* method 2: create new category and do register

 ``` c++
 /* create dehaze component category */